 2. Blue Lagoon and other geothermal baths

 The Blue Lagoon is an outdoor geothermal spa close to Reykjavik and Keflavik airport.
 It is one of the most visited attractions in Iceland and you really have to book tickets in advance.
-Blue Lagoon is located 30min drive from Reykjavik city center, so unless you have a car it’s best to book a bus transfer from Reykjavik.
+Blue Lagoon is located about 30-40 minutes drive from Reykjavik city center.
+So unless you have a car it’s best to book a bus transfer from Reykjavik.

 TIP: Recently, a new geothermal pool was opened in Iceland, just next to the city.
 It’s called Sky Lagoon and looks absolutely amazing!
-You can easily visit from the city by booking this tour that includes bus transfer and entrance tickets.
+You can easily visit from the city by booking this tour which includes bus transfer and entrance tickets.
 If you have a car, you can also easily drive there and just book the entrance tickets.
 Check it out – the views are incredible!

 You can also visit these geothermal baths with a guided tour, usually in combination with the Golden Circle: